CikuMuhoro/-100PythonProjects-CodingJourney/README.md

 5. A warm-up task :Given a sentence, return a sentence with the words reversed (ReverseSentence)

-6.  warm-up task : Given an integer n, return True if n is within 10 of either 100 or 200
+6.  warm-up task : Given an integer n, return True if n is within 10 of either 100 or 200 (ChekingRange)